kkerwin1/dask-website/README.md

 As the website is completed and hosted, additional details will be available from the website itself.

-Unless stated otherwise, all code is licensed under the GNU GPL v3.
+Unless explicitly stated otherwise, all code is licensed under the GNU GPL v3.
 Please see LICENSE for further details.